 He signed off on three of the FISA warrants.

-So I, you know, I I think we have to keep our powder dry, wait until the next Inspector General uh report comes forward, uh, and then you know, let loose because I I think it's gonna be damning and ugly as Lindsey Graham called it.
+So, you know, I think we have to keep our powder dry, wait until the next Inspector General report comes forward and then, you know, let loose, because I think it's going to be damning and ugly, as Lindsey Graham called it.

 I'm just wondering.

-or if I'm warned about a certain uh document known as a dossier that's that is paid for by an opposition party candidate, and I use it as the basis for the application to spy on an American citizen and a backdoor way to spy on a presidential candidate, then a transition team, then a president.
+Or if I'm warned about a certain document known as a dossier that is paid for by an opposition party candidate, and I use it as the basis for the application to spy on an American citizen and a backdoor way to spy on a presidential candidate, then a transition team, then a president.

-Because I think you're looking at this rationally, Sean, because the reality is virtually anybody else other than Hillary Clinton or a top-level Democrat is going to be treated exactly as you say.
+Because I think you're looking at this rationally, Sean, because the reality is virtually anybody else other than Hillary Clinton, our top-level Democrat, is going to be treated exactly as you say.

-We're going to be indicted, we're gonna have to defend this thing, it's gonna affect our lives, perhaps uh our finances.
+It's going to affect our lives, perhaps our finances.

-And the reality is you saw people at the top of the DOJ and the FBI use their power apparatus to basically shelter Hillary Clinton because she was a powerful Democrat leader, and uh they thought she was gonna be president, and when President Trump came in, we we heard Strutt talk about insurance policy, they wanted to derail.
+And the reality is you saw people at the top of the DOJ and the FBI use their power apparatus to basically shelter Hillary Clinton because she was a powerful Democrat leader and they thought she was going to be president.

-Yes, I think I think it was uh more than just a frame.
+Yes, I think it was more than just a frame.

-I think it was a uh basically a coup attempt, quite frankly.
+I think it was basically a coup attempt, quite frankly.

 It was a soft coup attempt.

-But then I have sources telling me that with all the time that Durham has now spent abroad in Europe talking to, let's say, Christopher Steele for sixteen hours, but more importantly, digging down deep and whether or not uh in fact American intelligence gathering uh and spying on Americans happened illegally circumventing American laws by subcontracting or outsourcing the intelligence gathering to allied countries.
+But then I have sources telling me that with all the time that Durham has now spent abroad in Europe talking to, let's say, Christopher Steele for 16 hours, but more importantly, digging down deep in whether or not, in fact, American intelligence gathering and spying on Americans happened illegally circumventing American laws by subcontracting or outsourcing the intelligence gathering to allied countries.

 Do you believe that took place?